trallard/airflow-tutorial/source/setup.rst

 Please make sure to install all the dependencies before the tutorial as the WiFi at the conferences venue cannot always be trusted.

+Note that you will need to have mysql up an running, please refer to `https://github.com/PyMySQL/mysqlclient-python<https://github.com/PyMySQL/mysqlclient-python>`_.